 “Acknowledged,” came the clipped reply.

-The submersible’s claw let go of the container and the craft made its way to the emergency airlock on the top of the container.
+The submersible’s claw let go of the container and the craft made its way to the emergency airlock on the top.
 Once Ismene had latched on to the external port, Pedro donned his helmet and checked the display on his arm to ensure his environment suit held a good seal.

 “I’m now reading a hard seal with the container and all suit readouts are green.
-Looks like the container reports pressure at one atmosphere, so I am proceeding to open the outer hatch.”
+Looks like the container reports pressure at one atmosphere.
+I am proceeding to open the outer hatch.”

 His transmission was acknowledged.

 Pedro used the handles on his seat to push it back into the aft wall of the cockpit.
 This allowed him to glide weightlessly, at an angle, feet first, down and aft to the bottom of the submersible, where the hatch seal of Ismene sat.
-He checked the airlock’s status beside the hatch.
-The airlock had extended itself out from the habitat, using the Ismene’s power through their connection at the airlock.
+He checked the airlock’s status.
+It had extended itself out from the habitat, using the Ismene’s power through their connection.
 It looked like a giant pop can rising out of the container, with Ismene attached to the top.
-The submersible now confirmed a hard seal with the container’s outer airlock, so he turned the wheel on the round door until he heard the hiss of the vacuum between the submersible and the container being filled with atmosphere from his craft.
-Then he pulled the submersible’s airlock door up and peered down at the container’s outer airlock door.
+The submersible still maintained a hard seal with the container’s outer airlock door, so he turned the wheel on the round door until he heard the hiss of the vacuum between the submersible and the container being filled with atmosphere from his craft.
+Then he pulled the submersible’s airlock up and peered down at the container’s outer airlock door.

 Pedro used his hands to glide down to the outer airlock door and peered through the small window.
-It was completely dark inside, but by angling his helmet just so he could get one of its lights to illuminate the space in the small airlock.
-It was empty, and the inner door was shut, so after checking the manual display on the outer door to see the airlock was at one atmosphere, he turned the wheel until he heard another hiss, then the pulled the door up into the space between Ismene and the container.
+It was completely dark inside, but by angling his helmet just so he could get one of its lights to illuminate the space of the small void below.
+It was empty, and the inner door was shut.
+After checking the manual display on the outer door to confirm the airlock was at one atmosphere, he turned the wheel until he heard another hiss, then the pulled the door up into the space between Ismene and the container.
 The airlock proper was small.
 Pedro guessed no more than three people could cram into it at a time.
-Even with his short-duration environment suit on, he took up almost the entire space.
+Even with his short-duration environment suit on, he took up almost the entire thing.
 He pulled shut and then sealed the outer airlock door, opened a manual valve to equalize the pressure with the container, then opened the inner airlock door to gain access to the habitat.